andyet/paddle/README.md

 Paddle is, simply, a way of creating an error_callback just in case your asynchronous code does not end up where you think it should in a time limit.

-Paddle was inspired by @mde's "You are fucked" section at his 2011 NodeConf talk.
+Paddle was inspired by Matthew Eernisse's (@mde) "You are fucked" section at his 2011 NodeConf talk.

 ## Install ##
  `npm install paddle`